firebolt-db/godocs/docs/Guides/query-data/using-the-api.md

 ## Use tokens for authentication

-To authenticate Firebolt using service accounts via Firebolt’s REST API, send the following request to receive an authentication token
+A service account must be an organization administrator (the service account property `is_organization_admin` must be _true_) to receive a token.

-(a service account must be an organization administrator, i.e., the service account property_is_organization_admin_ must be _true_ :
+To authenticate Firebolt using service accounts via Firebolt’s REST API, send the following request to receive an authentication token:

 ```bash
     curl --location --request POST 'https://id.app.firebolt.io/auth/v1/token' \